OSGeo/gdal/doc/source/drivers/vector/filegdb.rst

 .. versionadded:: 3.3

-Coded and range field domains are supported.
+Retrieving coded and range field domains are supported.
+Writing is not supported.

 Hiearchical organization
 ------------------------